 There are some stereotypes about code smells as well.
 One states that code smells are introduced during the evolution of building software.
 A code smell very often is simply a bad habit or due to particular circumstances.
-There’s no reason for not committing well written code right the first time.
+There’s no reason for not committing well-written code right the first time.
 It’s about how every single developer writes their code and anyone should aim at writing it right, immediately.
 By default!

 Quality at commit time can be enforced to some extent, by using check-in policies.
-Beyond their actual effectiveness, check-in policies can help prevent committing less than optimal code.
+Beyond their actual effectiveness, check-in policies can help prevent committing less-than-optimal code.

 Another stereotype is that refactoring removes code smells.
 Well, refactoring is about writing code and as such, it is an activity that can be done in a good or bad way.
-Solution Sprawl, Contrived Complexity, even Oddball Solutions can be easily added with the best intentions during refactoring especially if the vision of the entire project is limited.
+Solution Sprawl, Contrived Complexity, and even Oddball Solutions can be easily added with the best intentions during refactoring especially if the vision of the entire project is limited.

 Finally, all developers can introduce code smells.
 Worse yet, under pressure, especially seasoned developers with the highest workloads, are more subject to shortcuts that may result in code smells.
 Code inspections, if planned, should occur right after tight releases to be quickly effective.

 The bottom line